jasujm/hrefs/docs/testing.rst

 :class:`hrefs.starlette.HrefMiddleware` to expose the request context to the library.
 This is usually no issue in request handlers, but may become an obstacle when trying to generate hyperlinks with the ``@given`` decorator.
-That's because the decorator applies to the test case defined in module level --- nowhere near the request handler!
+That's because the decorator applies to the test case defined at the module level --- not inside a request handler!

 You can use :func:`hrefs.starlette.href_context()` to set the application under test to be the hyperlink context.
-Wrapping this in fixture enables ``@given`` to do its magic for hyperlinks.
+Wrapping this in a fixture enables ``@given`` to do its magic for hyperlinks.
 Here is an example using `pytest
 <https://docs.pytest.org/>`_:

 .. code-block:: python